 I’ve written about the Nooksack Loop Trail (NLT) before here & here, and also likely mentioned it elsewhere.
 It’d be a great trail to have running around Whatcom County, just don’t see it ever materializing.
 So until never arrives, I will just keep riding my version of the loop trail.
 My version essentially follows the trail proposed way back in 1973, but I use whatever roads and trails approximate the loop.
-Bellingham, Everson, and Whatcom County have added trails in the last years/decades that are part of the trail, elsewhere I just ride the roads.
+Bellingham, Everson, and Whatcom County have added trails in the last years/decades that are part of the someday Nooksack Loop Trail, elsewhere I just ride the roads.
 The proposed trail is 45 or 46 miles, I forget which, my version turned out to be 46 in this incarnation.
-My version of the NLT as well as the real NLT are essentially a big loop that includes Ferndale, Lynden, Everson, and Bellingham.
+My version of the NLT as well as the real NLT are essentially big loops that includes Ferndale, Lynden, Everson, and Bellingham.

 So the loop I rode today began and ended in Ferndale.
 I took off early from Ferndale.
 Early because Monica and I were going to a vodka bottling event in the distillery at Bellewood Acres and who would want to be late for that?
 So early meant a time buffer for any unforeseen circumstances on the ride.